hyperspy/hyperspy/doc/user_guide/eds.rst

 Next, the model is created with :py:meth:`~._signals.eds_sem.EDSSEMSpectrum.create_model`.
 One Gaussian is automatically created per X-ray line, along with a polynomial for the background.
+The gaussian widths and energies are fixed, while the heights of the sub-X-ray lines are linked to the main X-ray lines (alpha lines).

 .. code-block:: python